Das-Kollektiv/tdme2/README-ModelEditor.md

     - animations editor
         - create, edit and delete animations
         - relate sounds to animations
+    - sound
+        - attach sounds to optional animations with optional additional key
+        - also set up gain, pitch, looping, fixed and offset for each sound
     - set up rendering options
         - shader
         - use dynamic shadowing